 Not every shop takes off immediately.
 Across the last 200 diaspora shops that started with Magic Scan:

 - 30 % top tier: 200+ products in the first week, more online than store revenue from month 3 on.
-Bashir is in this group.
+Example setups land in this group.

 - 50 % solid: catalog grows steadily, +20 to +40 % revenue after 6 months.
 A stable extra channel next to the store.